-Use TSDR to retrieve status information and view and download documents for pending and registered trademarks.
-TSDR also displays information contained in the USPTO records regarding International Registrations and applications for International Registration filed under the Madrid system through the U.S.A.
-To access TSDR, simply enter a valid trademark serial number or registration number and click either the "Status" or "Documents" buttons.
+Use TSDR to retrieve status information and to view and download documents for pending and registered trademarks.
+TSDR also displays information contained in the USPTO records regarding International Registrations and applications for International Registration filed under the Madrid system through the United States.
+To access TSDR, enter a valid trademark serial number or registration number and select either the "Status" or "Documents" buttons.

-Trademark applicants and registrants should monitor the status of their applications or registrations in cases where a notice or action from the USPTO is expected.
+Trademark applicants and registrants are responsible for monitoring the status of their applications or registrations in cases where a notice or action from the USPTO is expected.
 An applicant is one that is filing or applying for a trademark and a registrant is one that has been granted a registration.
 Inquiries regarding the status of pending matters should be made during the following time periods:

-- During the pendency of an application, an applicant should check the status of the application every 3-4 months between the filing date of the application and issuance of a registration; and
+- During the pendency of an application, an applicant is responsible for checking the status of the application at least every 3-6 months between the filing date of the application and when a registration issues.

-- After filing an affidavit of use or excusable nonuse under §8 or §71 of the Trademark Act, or a renewal application under §9 of the Act, a registrant should check the status of the registration every 3-4 months until the registrant receives notice that the affidavit or renewal application has been accepted.
+- After filing an affidavit of use or excusable nonuse under §8 or §71 of the Trademark Act, or a renewal application under §9 of the Act, a registrant is responsible for checking the status of the registration every 3-6 months until the registrant receives notice that the affidavit or renewal application has been accepted.
 Please keep a copy of the TSDR status screen.